-The BPTC is a postgraduate vocational course.
-It is designed to prepare you for pupillage and practise as a barrister through the teaching of advocacy, criminal and civil litigation, sentencing, evidence and professional ethics.
+The vocational component of bar training is a postgraduate course.
+It is designed to prepare you for pupillage and barrister practice through the teaching of advocacy, criminal and civil litigation, sentencing, evidence and professional ethics.
 The course also allows you to choose elective modules to narrow your expertise to a field you hope to practise in as a qualified barrister.

-You can apply for the BPTC if you are aspiring to be a barrister and have:
+You can apply for the vocational component if you are aspiring to be a barrister and have:

-The course is offered on either a full or part-time basis.
-Full-time courses usually last one year and part-time courses usually last two years.
+The new vocational pathways are more flexible than what was previously available.
 The full-time course typically involves three to four full days of teaching a week, with the part-time alternative consisting of two evening sessions a week – for example, 6pm to 9pm.